 The New York Times reported “The Manhattan was launched as one of the great institutions of New York.
 The ceilings were high and there was much room and plenty of ventilation.
 There were 600 rooms.
 Before the days of prohibition the Manhattan was one of the most popular hotels in the city.”

 It was purchased by the National City Company, which would eventually become National CitiBank.
 The bank announced its plans to convert the structure into offices with stores on the ground floor.
 The auction sale of the furnishings began on July 16, 1920.
-The Times reported that “The famous ‘Presidential suite,’ where President McKinley made his home when in New York, will be about the last to go.”
+The New York Times reported that “The famous ‘Presidential suite,’ where President McKinley made his home when in New York, will be about the last to go.”

 |Signs announce the sale of the hotel's contents in 1920.
 Valentine's Manual of Old New York, vol. 6, 1922 (copyright expired)|